 What went wrong?

 Money, of course.

 Under the terms of the marriage, SamTrans agreed to accept the operating costs of the Peninsula's five-stop BART extension.
 That shouldn't have been a problem: The new BART line was supposed to be one of the first transit operations in the country to achieve more than 100 percent fare-box revenue, essentially paying for itself through fares.
-For SamTrans, the idea was to kick back and watch the money roll in.

 Only, 9/11 and the subsequent dot-com bust ended that dream.
 Initial daily ridership projections were pegged at 50,000.
 But since the line's SFO extension arrived in 2003, it has only drawn some 30,000 riders a day.
 Although both BART and SamTrans herald the line's 70 percent fare-box recovery as an unprecedented success for Bay Area transit, operating the extension still costs SamTrans the remaining 30 percent.

 "The extension was never supposed to cost SamTrans a penny," said SamTrans spokesman Jonah Weinberg.
 "Unfortunately, it has never met the expectation that it would be wildly successful."